j-pettit/iris-classification/README.md

 ### Usage

 - Run `analysis.py` to generate dataset analysis, algorithm comparison, and plots.
-- Run `classifier.py` to generate predictions and evaluate performance using SVC.
+- Run `classifier.py` to generate predictions and evaluate performance using SVC and LDA.